moneytree/moneytree-link-android-sdk/docs/migration-guide.md

 ### Init

-`MoneytreeLink.init` now takes a callback that will be passed ever `LinkResult` the SDK emits.
+`MoneytreeLink.init` now takes a callback that can listen to the `LinkResult` the SDK emits.

 ```java
   MoneytreeLink.init(this, configuration, (result) -> {